SvenEwald/xmlbeam/README.md

  * <<Painless DOM access>>

-   You may at any time access and modify the DOM behind the scenes (find convenient access methods in XMLProjector.java).
+   You may at any time access and modify the DOM behind the scenes.
+You will find convenient access methods in XBProjector.java.
-   Because XMLBeam uses the DOM as backend, changes will reflect automatically in projections.
+   Changes will reflect automatically in projections, because XMLBeam uses the DOM as backend.

  * <<Easy name space handling>>